305 total views, 3 views today

 The new Opinion puts this notion to rest making it clear that sex with a girl under 14 is rape even when she was lured into the act with gifts, or where it was known that someone else was compelling her to prostitute herself.
 Girls under 14 who were actively and “consensually” prostituting themselves, however ,seems to have been intentionally outside of this clause, leaving transactional sex with girls under 14 as the crime of patronizing an underage prostitute.

 Clearly, as with the emotional damages mentioned above, the authors of this document felt constrained by the existing legislation, and felt the need to leave some substance to the prostitution offense.
-Yet, why couldn’t the same conduct couldn’t constitute both rape and the child prostitution charge is a harder question.
-Or more directly, why couldn’t there be an assumption that child under 12 were always coerced into prostituion?
+Yet, why couldn’t the same conduct constitute both rape and the child prostitution charge is a harder question.
+Or more directly, why couldn’t there be an assumption that children under 14 were always coerced into prostitution, as they lack criminal capacity under Chinese law?

 These gentle criticisms are made only after acknowledging the Opinion is a document truly seeking to help some of China’s most vulnerable, but constrained by existing law.
 The real challenge, as anywhere comes not in having the right intentions, or the harshest penalties, but working to prevent these crimes whenever possible and ensuring that they are discovered and stopped when they inevitably occur.